cvignac/Top-N/README.md

 and https://github.com/LukeBolly/tf-tspn/blob/master/models/set_prior.py) and replace the corresponding file (`dspn.py` or `tspn.py`) by the one present in the `dspn_tspn` folder.

-To run set generation, run `main.py`.
+To run set generation,
+  - generate the dataset: `python3 utils/generate_synthetic_dataset.py`
+  - run `main.py`.

 To run graph generation, run `molecule_generation/graph_main.py`.